One eye on midterms, Dems ease up on approach to virus

 “I think Democratic governors are going to have a good story to tell about following science and facts and listening to public health experts to keep people safe from the pandemic,” Turner said about the November elections.
 “And there’s going to be a story to tell about Republicans actively working to prolong it.”

-Allies of the administration have argued that Biden should at least lay out a roadmap for moving back toward normalcy while waiting for the scientists to conclude their work, in a nod to the American people’s frustrations.
+Allies of the administration have argued that Biden should at least lay out a road map for moving back toward normalcy while waiting for the scientists to conclude their work, in a nod to the American people’s frustrations.

 According to an AP-NORC last month, just 45% say they approve of Biden’s handling of COVID-19, down from 57% in December and from 66% in July 2021.